DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 Fileless viruses continue to run until the device is powered down.

 🟢 **Command and Control**
-This revers to a server program used by hackers to control malware that has been launched agains targets.
+This refers to a server program used by hackers to control malware that has been launched agains targets.
 The attacker manages multiple malware elements on multiple systems under various IDs from the command and control server.

 🟢 **Bots**
-A piece of software that performs specific actions as a part of a larger entity known as a botnet.
+A piece of software that performs specific actions as a part of a larger entity, the entire assembly is called a botnet.
-A series of bots is controlled across the network in a group by using command and control servers, and the entire assembly is called a botnet.
+A series of bots is controlled across the network in a group by using command and control servers.

 🟢 **Crypto-malware**
 A program that installs without the user being aware of it and designed to use system resources to mine cryptocurrency.